 But the key is to start early, even with just a little bit of money.

-“The minimum amount required to open a 529 account varies, but many 529 plans require as little as $25,” says Castellano.
+“The minimum amount required to open a 529 account varies, but many 529 plans require as little as $25,” says Rick Castellano, a spokesperson for student loan provider Sallie Mae.
 “Some plans offer even lower minimums if you enroll in direct deposit.”

 2. Get extended family involved

-While the primary burden of paying for college usually falls on parents or students, 529 plans also offer the ability for extended family to play a role in sending their relative to college.
+While the primary burden of paying for college usually falls on parents or students, 529 plans also offer the ability for extended family members to play a role in sending their relatives to college.

 That’s because relatives can contribute to these accounts or even open one themselves, a fact that many experts point out.
 So that’s a great opportunity for a child’s larger family to contribute.
 And regardless of your relation to the future student, you can take a deduction for contributing to their 529 plan.